 - a) All medium and high density development is to have a stepped back façade to any common boundary with a heritage item.
-The façade is to be stepped back above an 8m height from natural ground level. - b) In addition to the side and rear controls, new development adjacent to a heritage item is to comply with the following: - i.
-Adjacent developments are to have a minimum 12m building separation to the heritage item. - ii.
-Adjacent development is to not exceed a façade height of 8m from existing ground level. - iii.
-Adjacent development with a building mass above 8m high from the existing ground level is to be stepped back an additional 4m from the heritage item.
+The façade is to be stepped back above an 8 metres height from natural ground level. - b) In addition to the side and rear controls, new development adjacent to a heritage item is to comply with the following: - i.
+Adjacent developments are to have a minimum 12 metre building separation to the heritage item. - ii.
+Adjacent development is to not exceed a façade height of 8 metre from existing ground level. - iii.
+Adjacent development with a building mass above 8 metre high from the existing ground level is to be stepped back an additional 4 metre from the heritage item.